pluteski/speech-to-text/blog/content/coopspecies_summary_1.md

 >> “Selfish and contentious people will not cohere, and without coherence, nothing can be effected. … social and moral qualities would tend … be diffused throughout the world.
 Charles Darwin, The Descent of Man (1873)

-Which one do you think they agree?
+With which do you think they agree?
 Yes, Darwin.

 Numerous advances in sociobiology also inform social behavior: